MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/guidance-content.md

     }
     ```

+#### Cache high-need data

-- *Cache high-need data.* Apply the Cache-Aside pattern on high-need data to amplify its effectiveness.
+Apply the Cache-Aside pattern on high-need data to amplify its effectiveness.
 Use Azure Monitor to track the CPU, memory, and storage of the database.
 These metrics help you determine whether you can use a smaller database SKU after applying the Cache-Aside pattern.
 For example, the reference implementation caches high-need data that supports the Upcoming Concerts page.
 The `GetUpcomingConcertsAsync` method pulls data into the Redis cache from the SQL Database and populates the cache with the latest concerts data (*see following code*).

     ```csharp
     public async Task<ICollection<Concert>> GetUpcomingConcertsAsync(int count)